 Ventana Research recently released the results of our Next-Generation Business Planning benchmark research.
 Business planning encompasses all of the forward-looking activities in which companies routinely engage.
 The research examined 11 of the most common types of enterprise planning: capital, demand, marketing, project, sales and operations, strategic, supply chain and workforce planning, as well as sales forecasting and corporate and IT budgeting.
 We also aggregated the results to draw general conclusions.

-Topics: Big Data, Planning, Predictive Analytics, Sales, Social Media, forecasting, Marketing, Operational Performance Management (OPM), Reporting, Budgeting, Controller, sales forecast, strategic, workforce, Business Analytics, Cloud Computing, In-memory, Business Performance Management (BPM), CFO, Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain, Workforce Performance Management (WPM), capital spending, demand, Financial Performance Management, financial reporting, FPM, Integrated Business Planning, S&OP, spreadsheet
+Topics: Big Data, Planning, Predictive Analytics, Sales, Social Media, Human Capital Management, Marketing, Office of Finance, Operational Performance Management (OPM), Reporting, Budgeting, Controller, Business Analytics, Cloud Computing, In-memory, Business Performance Management (BPM), CFO, Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain, Workforce Performance Management (WPM), capital spending, demand management, Financial Performance Management, financial reporting, FPM, Integrated Business Planning, S&OP

 Business planning includes all of the forward-looking activities in which companies routinely engage.
 Companies do a great deal of planning.
 They plan sales and determine what and how they will produce products or deliver services.
 They plan the head count they’ll need and how to organize distribution and their supply chain.
 They also produce a budget, which is a financial plan.
 The purpose of planning is to be successful.
 Planning is defined as the process of creating a detailed formulation of a program of action to achieve some overall objective.
 But it’s more than that.
 The process of planning involves discussions about objectives and the resources and tactics that people need to achieve them.
 When it’s done right, planning is the best way to get everyone onto the same page to ensure that the company is well organized in executing strategy.
 Setting and to a greater degree changing the company’s course require coordination.
 Being well coordinated in this case means being able to understanding the impact of the policies and actions in your part of the company on the rest of the company.

-Topics: Big Data, Planning, Predictive Analytics, Marketing, Operational Performance Management (OPM), Reporting, Budgeting, Human Capital, plan, Sales and Forecasting, strategic, Analytics, Business Analytics, Business Collaboration, Business Performance Management (BPM), Business Planning, Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain, Supply Chain Performance Management (SCPM), Demand Planning, Integrated Business Planning, Predictive Analytics, Project Planning, S&OP
+Topics: Big Data, Planning, Predictive Analytics, Marketing, Office of Finance, Operational Performance Management (OPM), Reporting, Budgeting, Human Capital, Sales and Forecasting, Analytics, Business Analytics, Business Collaboration, Business Performance Management (BPM), Business Planning, Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain, Supply Chain Performance Management (SCPM), Demand Planning, Integrated Business Planning, Project Planning, S&OP

 Anaplan, a provider of cloud-based business planning software for sales, operations, and finance and administration departments, recently implemented its new Winter ’14 Release for customers.
 This release builds on my colleagues analysis on their innovation in business modeling and planning in 2013.
 Anaplan’s primary objective is to give companies a workable alternative to spreadsheets for business planning.
 It is a field in which opportunity exists.
 Our benchmark research on this topic finds that a majority of companies continue to use spreadsheets for their planning activities.
 Almost all (83%) operations departments use spreadsheets for their plans, as do 60 percent of sales and marketing units.
 Yet the same research shows that satisfaction with spreadsheets as a planning tool is considerably lower than satisfaction with dedicated planning applications.
 But despite general agreement in companies that the planning process is broken and spreadsheets are a problem, companies seem reluctant to break the bad habit of using spreadsheets.
 This conclusion suggests that either switching to dedicated software hasn’t been easy enough or that the results of doing it have not been compelling enough to motivate change.
 Anaplan intends to address both of these issues.